Spring Bank

 Spring Bank Plc., also referred to as Spring Bank, was a commercial bank in Nigeria.
 It was one of the twenty-six (26) commercial banks licensed by the Central Bank of Nigeria, the country's banking regulator at the time.

 Overview

 Spring Bank was a large financial services provider in Nigeria.
-As of June 2010, the bank's total assets were estimated at about US$1.31 billion (NGN:201.3 billion).
+As of June 2010, the bank's total assets were estimated at US$1.31 billion (NGN:201.3 billion).
 The stock of Spring Bank was listed on the Nigerian Stock Exchange, where it traded under the symbol: SPRINGBANK.

 History

 Spring Bank was formed in December 2005 by the merger of six (6) Nigerian financial institutions, namely: